How to connect Zendesk to Facebook: A complete guide for 2026

 Connecting your company's Facebook Page directly to Zendesk is a great starting point.
 It funnels all those posts, comments, and private messages right into the same queue your support team already uses.

-In this guide, we'll walk you through exactly how to connect Zendesk to Facebook.
-We’ll cover what the standard integration can do, where it starts to creak under pressure, and how adding a layer of AI can help you scale your social media support without overwhelming your team.
+In this guide, we'll walk you through exactly how to connect Zendesk to Facebook in 2026.
+We’ll cover what the standard integration can do, how it supports your growth, and how adding a layer of AI can help you scale your social media support without overwhelming your team.

 Before you connect Zendesk to Facebook: What are we connecting?